My big dream

 - create shelters where these pets find a safe home, without endangering local wildlife

-Personally I plan to buy a territory of about 10 square kilometres.
-For a start 11 ponds would be created: 1 as a quartantine, the others for permanent living.
-A complex building would be erected in the central area where winter sleep would be possible – and at the ground floor the animals could walk in or out at their leisure.
+I think the shelter needs at least a territory of 1 square kilometre (250 acres).
+This would be enough to install a buffer zone – so no polluted soil, harmful substances or poisonous plants would infest the habitats.
+For a start 10 ponds would be created: 1 as a quartantine, the others for permanent living.
+The place could accommodate about 1000 turtles at best.
+Also, a complex building (powered by green energy)would be erected where winter lodging would be possible – and at the ground floor the animals could walk in or out at their leisure to reach underground ponds and hiding areas.
 In the upper side of the building we’d create a vet station, and a few halls and rooms, for yoga classes, education, or conference (without disturbing the animals).
+Plus there would be a few rooms for living. 🙂

 Everything would be constructed with the comfort of the turtles in mind, humans’ interests come as second.
 There are questions about making a sort of roofs for smaller ponds, to defend the animals from bird attacks.
 The fences would have to be also thoughtfully designed, to prevent escaping.
+Monitoring and etological research would be possible.
 Laid eggs would be collected, preventing hatching.
 Also, when the institution works finely, with time we may build an additional place for helping the conservation activities to save the local turtle Omys orbicularis with an incubation program.
-Expert help is already available (and has been offered) for us from conservationists and animal welfare activists.
+Expert help is already available (and has been offered) from conservationists and animal welfare activists.

 to the notes write: turtle home